mlcommons/training_policies/CONTRIBUTING_DRAFT.md

 Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.
 Once we receive it, we'll be able to accept your pull requests.

 ***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the main repository.
-(Peter Mattson's note: we need to modify this to allow third party code under Apache2 or MIT license with additional review.)
+(Note: we need to modify this to allow third party code under Apache2 or MIT license with additional review.)

 ### Contributing code